FedEx (NYSE:FDX) Price Target Lowered to $230.00 at Cowen

-FedEx (NYSE:FDX – Get Rating) had its target price decreased by investment analysts at Cowen from $310.00 to $230.00 in a research note issued on Friday, The Fly reports.
-Cowen’s price target would indicate a potential upside of 12.27% from the stock’s previous close.
+FedEx (NYSE:FDX – Get Rating) had its price objective decreased by Cowen from $310.00 to $230.00 in a research note issued to investors on Friday morning, Stock Target Advisor reports.
+Cowen currently has an outperform rating on the shipping service provider’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Prudential PLC purchased a new stake in FedEx during the fourth quarter valued at about $1,576,000.
-MAI Capital Management lifted its holdings in FedEx by 61.0% during the fourth quarter.
-MAI Capital Management now owns 3,209 shares of the shipping service provider’s stock valued at $830,000 after purchasing an additional 1,216 shares during the last quarter.
-Advisor Resource Council purchased a new stake in FedEx during the fourth quarter valued at about $230,000.
-Charles Schwab Investment Management Inc. lifted its holdings in FedEx by 3.2% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 1,229,489 shares of the shipping service provider’s stock valued at $317,995,000 after purchasing an additional 38,437 shares during the last quarter.
-Finally, O Shaughnessy Asset Management LLC lifted its holdings in FedEx by 23.5% during the fourth quarter.
-O Shaughnessy Asset Management LLC now owns 4,057 shares of the shipping service provider’s stock valued at $1,049,000 after purchasing an additional 771 shares during the last quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Brown Advisory Inc. lifted its holdings in shares of FedEx by 0.6% in the 2nd quarter.
+Brown Advisory Inc. now owns 23,113 shares of the shipping service provider’s stock valued at $5,239,000 after purchasing an additional 132 shares during the last quarter.
+B. Riley Wealth Management Inc. lifted its holdings in shares of FedEx by 26.8% in the 2nd quarter.
+B. Riley Wealth Management Inc. now owns 7,973 shares of the shipping service provider’s stock valued at $294,877,000 after purchasing an additional 1,686 shares during the last quarter.
+Verition Fund Management LLC lifted its holdings in shares of FedEx by 1,061.8% in the 2nd quarter.
+Verition Fund Management LLC now owns 12,362 shares of the shipping service provider’s stock valued at $2,803,000 after purchasing an additional 11,298 shares during the last quarter.
+Pointe Capital Management LLC purchased a new stake in shares of FedEx in the 2nd quarter valued at about $275,000.
+Finally, Columbia Asset Management purchased a new stake in shares of FedEx in the 2nd quarter valued at about $767,000.
 71.62% of the stock is owned by hedge funds and other institutional investors.

 About FedEx